MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-management-pack-delivery.md

 # Management Pack for SQL Server Analysis Services Delivery

-Management Pack for SQL Server Analysis Services provides monitoring of SQL Server 2012 (and higher) Analysis Services instances, databases, and partitions.
+This article explains how to install Management Pack for SQL Server Analysis Services.
+Management Pack for SQL Server Analysis Services provides monitoring of SQL Server 2012 (and higher) Analysis
+Services instances, databases, and partitions.

 You can download Management Pack for SQL Server Analysis Services from the [Microsoft portal](https://www.microsoft.com/download/details.aspx?id=57382) or System Center Operations Manager Online Catalog.